Escohen98/WebChatRoom/README.md

 # WebChatRoom
-This is the epitomy of what I have been attempting to achieve through these Web Development classes.
+This is the epitome of what I have been attempting to achieve through these Web Development classes.
 My goal was to figure out a new portal to display my back-end code.
 I've successfully learned Python Flask, and can now use Vue.js.
 Although Vue.js is not displayed in this project, I would say that it was a true success.
 The main reason vue is not here is due to how it may conflict with Flask.

-They are fairly similar in concept, at least if running Vue.app, though Flask has a bit of functionality that Vue does not.
+I also gave up on Firebase.
+It was a pain in the butt so I decided to revert back to what I am comfortable with; SQL(ITE).
+Way better.
+Makes more sense, though I will have to set up sockets for the chat to auto-update without refreshing the page manually.
+We'll see...

+I am so extremely proud that I got user authentication working and chat messaging in the sense that the system knows who is typing the message and will display accordingly.
+Muahaha.

 Anyway, this is a web chat room for people to communicate with one another.